opentensor/developer-docs/docs/evm-tutorials/subnet-precompile.md

 # Subnet Precompile

-The subnet precompile allows you to interact with subnet operations on the Bittensor network through smart contracts.
-This precompile provides functionality for registering networks, managing network parameters, and querying network state.
+The subnet precompile allows you to interact with subnet operations on the Bittensor network through smart contracts, including functionality for registering networks, managing network parameters, and querying network state.

+This page:
+- described the precompile's [available functions](#available-functions) on the precompile
+- demonstrates the precompile's usage with [example scripts](#example-script).

 ## Precompile Address